-openvpn - interact with the OpenVPN application
+openvpn - interact with the OpenVPN client

-openvpn ['connection' | close | list | status | help]CONNECTIONS
+openvpn ['connection' | close | abort | list | status | check] [ifn.gwn]USERS

-Command openvpn close closes an open connection.
+Command openvpn abort closes an established connection unconditionally.

 Command openvpn list prints the connections contained in file openvpn.txt.